ETERNA-earkiv/ETERNA/documentation/Disposal_Policies.md

 Selection method is the mechanism responsible for matching the rules with the records in the repository and applying the disposal schedule.

-There are two types of selection method available on RODA:
+There are two types of selection method available on ETERNA:

 * Child of: if the record is directly under a certain AIP.
 * Metadata field: if the record has a descriptive metadata value.